 Odontocetes - Cetaceans with teeth, including all dolphins and porpoise, as well as killer whales, beaked whales, and pilot whales.
-Also see "Marine Mammals" above.
+Also see "marine mammals" above.

 Passive Acoustic Monitoring (PAM) - Study or monitoring method in which equipment is deployed in the ocean to record underwater sounds.
-The device is considered "passive" because it does not produce any sounds itself, but rather listens and records sounds.
-These sounds can be classified by source (e.g., are sounds generated by animals, waves, weather, vessels, etc.), and in the case of animal sounds, identified to species.
+The device is considered "passive" because it does not produce any sounds itself but rather listens and records sounds.
+These sounds can be classified by source (e.g., sounds generated by animals vs. waves, weather, vessels, etc.), and in the case of animal sounds, identified to species.
 PAM is an important method for studying cetaceans because it can be deployed for long periods of time (e.g., years), and can be used at night, during poor weather, underwater, and in other cases where direct visual observation is not possible or ineffective.

 Pile driving - The process of installing structural columns into the seabed via a large hammer located on a barge.
-This process is used across a range of industries including for the installation of some types of offshore wind turbine foundations.
-These monopile foundations (in which a single steel tube comprises a large part of the turbine foundation) are the most common type of offshore wind turbine foundation globally, since they are relatively inexpensive and easy to install in shallow waters.
+This process is used across a range of industries, including for installing some types of offshore wind turbine foundations.
+Monopile foundations (a single steel tube comprises a large part of the turbine foundation) are the most common type of offshore wind turbine foundation globally, since they are relatively inexpensive and easy to install in shallow waters.
 However, there are multiple turbine foundation types that do not involve monopiles (e.g., jacket foundations, floating foundations), and several newer pile-driving technologies that do not involve the use of a hammer (to reduce noise generation during turbine construction).

 Pinniped - Seals, sea lions, and walruses.
-Also see "Marine Mammals" above.
+Also see "marine mammals" above.